Cabrini was one of the first colleges in the country to incorporate service into the academic curriculum for credit.

-Service Learning is a type of experiential learning that engages students in service to the College and to the world as an integral part of their academic coursework.
+Service Learning is a type of experiential learning that engages students in service to Cabrini and to the world as an integral part of their academic coursework.

 In partnership with community organizations, students participate in and reflect upon course-relevant activities to gain:

 Cabrini students don’t just learn in classrooms.
 They learn in homeless shelters, after-school programs, and community-development organizations.
-They learn from experts around the world through web-based discussions.
+They learn from experts around the world through online discussions.

 Faculty are able to network more effectively with community partners and expand their grasp of Catholic social teaching and service-learning pedagogy.